binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 1. Dumpster diving: trash baskets or shredded material inside the building or dumpsters outside of the building.
 Even if the printed material is shredded, there have been quite a few tests and studies performed on the effectiveness of many shredders and how easy it is to reassemble shredded printed matter with time.
 In fact, there are competitions devoted to reassembling shredded printed documents with contestants that have successfully reassembled all printed matter.
 I also know of organisations that pay a service to pick up printed material, take it away, and destroy it.
 What is to stop an attacker masquerading as someone from the organisation you pay to do this?
 2. Printed material left in insecure places: your desk is insecure.
 Visitors or service contractors can easily photo documents when you are not there, without you ever being aware that they have copied them.
-3. Printer Management: Most businesses use Multi Function Devices (MFD’s) for the convenience of having printers, scanners, faxes, binders, etc. all combined into a single unit.
+3. Printer Management: most businesses use Multi Function Devices (MFD’s) for the convenience of having printers, scanners, faxes, binders, etc. all combined into a single unit.
 This is generally a cost saving initiative, and also saves floor/desk real estate considerably.
 However, MFD’s contain hard drives which can store a plethora of previously printed documents.
 These hard drives are not only easy to remove, but are generally forgotten about when a device is retired or lease expired etc. Any sensitive information that is retained on the hard drive at time of sale or release, then becomes the legal property of the new owners or leaseholders.
 There is a well known incident involving a Californian Police department who put 6 old MFD’s up for auction.
 All of these devices were subsequently purchased by a local motorcycle gang.
 Unfortunately for the police, they forgot to wipe and/or remove the MFD hard drives, resulting in thousands of sensitive police reports and case files becoming the legal property of the motor cycle gang.

 ### RFID Tags {#physical-identify-risks-rfid}